-If you are having trouble accessing the WFMT stream or premium content, it may be due to your computer’s media file preference settings, a web browser plug-in issue, or a media player compatibility issue.
-Please note: you must have the Adobe Flash Player, WinAmp, Windows Media Player, iTunes, or RealPlayer installed on your computer in order to access the streams.
+Other streaming options are also available, but require either web browser plugins or desktop player applications.
+If you are having trouble accessing the WFMT stream from these other streaming options, it may be due to your computer’s media file preference settings, a web browser plugin issue, or a media player compatibility issue.
+Please note: you must have the Adobe Flash Player, WinAmp, Windows Media Player, iTunes, or RealPlayer installed on your computer in order to access these other streaming options.
 Visit the websites below for detailed installation, set-up and upgrade instructions for the media player you have chosen.

-The MP3 format is the most widely adopted internet streaming format and plays in a variety of player types: the WFMT Flash Player, the Windows Media Player, iTunes, and RealPlayer.
-The WFMT MP3 stream is broadcast a rate of 128kbps.
+The MP3 format is the most widely adopted internet streaming format and plays in a variety of player types: the WFMT Premium Music player, the Windows Media Player, iTunes, and RealPlayer.
+The WFMT MP3 stream is available at a bit rate of 128kbps.

-You may also select the “More Formats” link in the WFMT player window to access the stream through streaming media players: WinAmp, Windows Media Player, iTunes, or RealPlayer.
+You may also select the “More Formats” button below the WFMT live stream player to access 128kbps MP3 and AAC-LC streams formatted for use in media players: WinAmp, Windows Media Player, iTunes, or RealPlayer.
 Please note that you may have a default player setting on your computer that will override your own selection of how you’d like to listen to the stream.
 These default settings can be changed by accessing your operating system preferences or options.

 - TuneIn Radio